Symbian9/qmapshack-doc-wiki/DocGisItemsTrk2.md

 ## Track Filter ##

 Track filter are little macros that process on the track's data to enhance it.
+They are grouped.

+### Filter Points ###

+With these filters you can weed out bad points or reduce the number of track points without changing the overall appearance of your track.

 ![maproom1.png](images/DocGisItemsTrk/FilterPoints.png)

+### Filter Elevation ###

+Elevation filter can smooth your profile, fix an offset or even add artificial elevation data from a file.

 ![maproom1.png](images/DocGisItemsTrk/FilterEelvation.png)

+### Filter Timestamps ###

+You can obscure timestamps if you want to publish a track and keep as much privacy as possible.
+Add timestamps to your planned tracks.

 ![maproom1.png](images/DocGisItemsTrk/FilterTime.png)